avelino/liquidluck/docs/goodies.rst

     $ liquidluck server -p 8888
     $ liquidluck server -p 8888 -s settings.py

+The preview server now supports livereload.
-Preview server now support livereload, when you are editing a post, it will auto compile and auto refresh the browser for you. **Added in version 1.12**
+This means that when you are editing a post, it will auto-build the site and auto refresh the browser for you.
+This feature was **Added in version 1.12**.

 To enable livereload, your should install tornado::